An0n3m0us/GithubRepoActivity/README.md

 # GithubRepoActivity

-Python script that uses the Github API to follow the activity of a repository then converts it into a WebHook format (for Discord, RocketChat and so on) and an RSS feed file.
+Python script that uses the Github API to follow the activity of a repository then converts it into a WebHook format (for Discord and Slack) and an RSS feed file.

 Tested on Linux (it should work on Mac and Windows)

-Example using the `minetest/minetest_game` repo:
+Example of the `IssueCommentEvent` event using the `minetest/minetest_game` repo:

-(Only some events are shown)

 ![img](https://raw.githubusercontent.com/An0n3m0us/GithubRepoActivity/master/.img.png)

-# Apps supported

-Discord

-Slack

-RSS

 ## Events